Augustamnica: Augustamnica

 The province was instituted in tetrarchic times under the name of Aegyptus Herculia (for Diocletian's colleague Maximian), with ancient Memphis as capital (315-325), but later re-merged in Aegyptus.
 In 341 the province was reconstituted, but the name was changed into Augustamnica to remove pagan connotations.
 It consisted of the Eastern part of the Nile Delta and the ancient Heptanomia, and belonged to the Diocese of Oriens.

-Map of the late Roman Diocese of Egypt, with Augustamnica in the East.

 Augustamnica was the only Egyptian province under a corrector, a lower ranking governor.

 Around 381 the provinces of Egypt become a diocese in their own right, and so Augustamnica became part of the Diocese of Egypt.
 Between 386 and the end of the 4th century the new province of Arcadia Aegypti, named after Emperor Arcadius, was created with territory from Augustamnica, the Heptanomia; Augustamnica's capital was moved to Pelusium.

 From the military point of view, the province was under the Comes limitis Aegypti.
 According to the Notitia dignitatum, the province hosted several military units: